-This course offering is in progress.
-Please check back next term or subscribe to receive email updates.
+This course offering is in progress and full.
+Please check this page for other currently available offerings or subscribe to receive email updates.

+As licensed health care practitioners, all learners will practice in accordance with professional standards of practice throughout the course.
 In this course, learners will have opportunities to use the processes of critical thinking, systematic inquiry, communication, collaboration, leadership and professionalism.
 Upon successful completion of this course, students should be able to:

-Effective as of Spring/Summer 2017
+Effective as of Fall 2019

 NSPN 7736 is offered as a part of the following programs:

+Interested in being notified about future offerings of NSPN 7736 - Sexually Transmitted Infections Management Clinical Course?
 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.